govau/design-system-components/README-FAQ.md

 **Are there .PSD or .Sketch files of the design system?**

-We currently do not provide and design files.
+We currently do not provide any design files.
 In the future we would love to provide users with variations of files to allow them to access the latest components in the design system.

 **Why no carousels, select, tabs, and dropdowns?**